rbalestr-lab/stable-ssl/README.rst

 When using ``stable-SSL``, we recommend relying on configuration files to specify the parameters, typically using ``Hydra`` (see `Hydra documentation <https://hydra.cc/>`_).

-The parameters are organized into the following groups:
+The parameters are organized into the following groups (more details in the `User Guide <https://rbalestr-lab.github.io/stable-SSL.github.io/dev/user_guide.html>`_):

 * ``data``: Defines the dataset, loading, and augmentation pipelines.
 Only the dataset called ``train`` is used for training.
 If there is no dataset named ``train``, the model runs in evaluation mode. `Example <https://rbalestr-lab.github.io/stable-SSL.github.io/dev/user_guide.html#data>`_.
 * ``modules``: Specifies the neural network modules, with a required ``backbone`` as the model's core. `Example <https://rbalestr-lab.github.io/stable-SSL.github.io/dev/user_guide.html#module>`_.